 Please register on a computer.
 IOS and Android are not currently supported.
 Supported browsers include Chrome, Internet Explorer, and Safari.
 Firefox is not currently supported.
 Office networks often have firewalls that interfere with our registration process.
 Please try on your home computer.
 It may be an issue with your log-in credentials.
 If you are still having trouble please email: firstname.lastname@example.org

 How do I change my class selections?

 After an initial class selection is made, simply email email@example.com to make changes.
 This is normal and we are happy to help.

 Can I add a class after the cycle has started?

-What do kindergarteners do in Homework Help if they have finished their homework?
+What do kindergarteners do in Study Time if they have finished their homework?

-Kindergarten homework help includes cooperative games, age-appropriate puzzles, and reading.
+Kindergarten study time includes read-alouds, outdoor play, cooperative games, age-appropriate puzzles, quiet time, drawing and reading.
 A Kindergarten teacher who works in the school typically staffs these classes so they are familiar with the curriculum and with the developmental needs of young childre.

 Can my child take a class at another Arts and Athletics site if that class is not being offered at his/her school?